uhhmewo/Conduit-Containers/README.md

-# Arch-Docker-Containers
+# containers

-Arch Linux Docker base images for my own use, becaues i like using arch as a base.
+This repository contains Arch Linux Docker base images for my own use, becaues i like using arch as a base.

 All images contain a non-root user named `astolfo`, which commands are run on by default.
 The sudoers file is also configured to allow `astolfo` to run sudo without a password.